 Political Science 199.
 Special Work.
-Upper class students majoring or minoring in Political Science may, by agreement with their dean and the chairman of the Political Science Department, arrange for special out-of-class work, for which credit may be allowed on the basis of one credit for each week, or its equivalent, devoted exclusively to a special project.
+Upper class students majoring or minoring in Political Science may, by agreement with the chairman of the Political Science Department, arrange for special out-of-class work, for which credit may be allowed on the basis of one credit for each week, or its equivalent, devoted exclusively to a special project.

-Psychology \
+Psychology

-Mr. Beck, chairman; Mr. Coker, Mr. Gupta, Mr. Albert Harris, Mr. Khemka, Mr. Kortenkamp, Mr. Leafgren, Mr. Lerand, Mr. Littmann, Mr. Rinaldi, Mr. Sheldon.
+Mr. Beck, chairman; Mr. Coker, Mrs. Dietrich, Mr. Fang, Mr. Albert Harris, Mr. Hekmat, Mr. Horn, Miss Jiloca, Mr. Elmer Johnson, Mr. Kortenkamp, Mr. Leafgren, Mr. Lerand, Mr. Littmann, Mr. Pusey, Mr. Schulman, Mr. Barry Smith, Mr. Tierney.

-- A. A major in Psychology consists of 29 credits, including Psychology 11, 12, 16, 110, 120, 124, 130, and at least nine additional elective credits in psychology. - B. A minor in Psychology consists of 18 credits in Psychology, including Psychology 11.
+A. A major in Psychology consists of 30 credits, including Psychology 11, 12, 16, 110, 120, 124, 130, and at least nine additional elective credits in psychology.

+B. A minor in Psychology consists of 18 credits in Psychology, including Psychology 11.
 The student is encouraged to build background, including courses in biology, philosophy, and sociology.